-- And, if applicable, have you established a college fund for your children?
+- If applicable, have you established a college fund for your children?

-If all of these boxes can be checked, then buyers are likely in a safe position to consider a vacation home, Hill says.
+If all of these boxes can be checked, you might be in a safer position to consider a vacation home, Hill says.

-You’re still paying off the mortgage on your primary residence when you have fallen in love with a great summer home and now you’ll need another mortgage.
-Here are a few things borrowers should know.
+You’re still paying off the mortgage on your primary residence when you’ve fallen in love with a great summer home, and now you’ll need another mortgage.
+This might be a:

-Like any loan, banks will consider whether your income is sufficient to pay your costs, says Judith Corprew, executive vice president and financial literacy program director at Patriot Bank, N.A.
+Like any loan, banks will consider whether your income is sufficient to pay your costs, says Judith Corprew, executive vice president and financial literacy program director at Patriot Bank.
 Be prepared to have your credit report reviewed, as well as income, employment history and assets.

-Consolidating outstanding credit card or other high-interest debt into a lower payment, using a HELOC or other low-interest products, can help your financial picture look better to lenders, says John Sweeney, head of wealth and asset management at Figure Technologies.
+Consolidating outstanding credit card or other high-interest debt into a lower payment, using a HELOC or other low-interest products can help your financial picture look better to lenders, says John Sweeney, managing partner at Momentum Capital Partners in Boston.

 The old saying “familiarity breeds contempt” can be applied to vacation homes, for some folks.
 After 10 summers in Clearwater Beach, the appeal of warm Gulf waters might give way to the annoyance (and cost) of hurricane season.
 Likewise, a 10-hour scenic drive to a mountain cabin can quickly transform into a burdensome schlep after a few years.

 The point is: Do you want to get stuck in one place for the long term?

 “Buyers should consider whether the second home will compromise their ability to travel to other places.
 If the individual or family enjoys traveling to the same location each year, purchasing a home there may make sense, but it may be challenging to juggle the expenses of a second home with trips to other locales,” says Nilsen.